Back to learn

 Depending on how much debt you’re carrying, it may be wise to see what your financial institution can offer you in terms of a personal line of credit or home equity loan.
 Transferring your debt load to an account with a much lower interest rate can create a little more breathing room for you to make payments and prioritize savings.

 And of course, there is no time like the present to stop reaching for your credit card.
 You could even consider locking it.
-Try to switch recurring payments from your credit card to another account.
-(KOHO prepaid Visas, for example, work everywhere Visa does.)
+Try to switch recurring payments from your credit card to another account (Like your KOHO prepaid Mastercards, for example).
 Trying to get in the habit of using money you already have—rather than using credit—is always worth it.

 "Transferring your debt load to an account with a much lower interest rate can create a little more breathing room for you to make payments and prioritize savings."